 A damaged, chipped, or broken tooth can cause more damage than you think.
 Fortunately, our dental crowns can address those issues and more.
-Our custom dental crowns can treat a range of cosmetic and restorative dental concerns.
-A tooth crown is a type of dental restoration that covers the tooth to provide support and protection.
+Our custom dental crowns in Charlotte, NC can treat a range of cosmetic and restorative dental concerns.
+A crown is a type of dental restoration that covers a weak tooth to provide support and protection.

-They act as caps that cover and protect teeth after a root canal.
+They also act as caps that cover and protect teeth after a root canal.
 Dr. Reece can use them to address damaged, misshapen, or stained teeth, and hold dental bridges in place.
-He can also use tooth crowns to cover dental implants in our Charlotte, NC dental office.
+He can also use tooth crowns to cover dental implants.

 Made of a sturdy porcelain ceramic compound, our dental crowns will strengthen your weak teeth.
-Porcelain is the most common material for crowns because it is strong and will blend in with your natural teeth.
+Porcelain is the most common material for crowns because it’s strong and will blend in with your natural teeth.

-The process to get a dental crown first begins with an oral health exam with Dr. Greg Reece.
-He will need to make sure that a dental crown procedure is the right treatment for your issue.
-For example, crowns require enough tooth enamel to stay in place.
-Then, he will diagnose you and recommend a treatment plan that may include other necessary dental work.
+Getting a dental crown first begins with an oral health exam with Dr. Greg Reece.
+The exam will make sure that a dental crown procedure is the right treatment for your issue.
+Crowns need enough tooth enamel to stay in place, so he will check to see if the tooth can handle it.
+Then, he will recommend a treatment plan that may include other necessary dental work.

-It takes about two visits to fit and place your new permanent crown.
+It takes about two visits to fit and place a new permanent crown.
 The first visit is the preparation phase, and the next is to fit your new dental prosthetic in place.
+The steps are as follows:

-The preparation phase starts with a thorough cleaning.
-Our dentist will clean the affected tooth using gentle tools and will make sure that he removes all the infected tissue.
+- Cleaning and Shaping: The preparation phase starts with a thorough cleaning.
+Our dentist will clean the affected tooth using gentle tools, and make sure that he removes all the infected tissue.
 Then, Dr. Reece will gently shape the tooth to create space for the new crown.

-We will make sure that it fits properly and you are comfortable with the result before you leave.
-You should still maintain your normal dental routine by brushing and flossing your teeth.
-Dental crowns may protect teeth, but they can’t prevent tooth decay.
+We’ll make sure that it fits properly and you’re comfortable with the result before you leave.
+You should still practice your normal dental routine by brushing and flossing your teeth.
+Dental crowns can protect teeth, but they can’t fully prevent more tooth decay.

 Dental Crown FAQs

-Dentists are able to treat both cosmetic and functional dental issues using crowns.
-This can be a perfect fix for your dental problems.
-The following are some common questions about them.
+Dr. Reece can treat cosmetic and functional dental issues with crowns.
+This treatment could be just what you need for your dental issues.
+Here are some common questions patients have about them.

 How long do dental crowns last?